vuesence/vue-faq/README.md

 This website utilizes [VitePress](https://vitepress.dev/) SSG framework

-If you like it - Star it!
+If you like this project - star it!